Garvestone

 Garvestone (or Garveston) is a village and former civil parish, now in the parish of Garvestone, Reymerston and Thuxton, in the Breckland district, in the English county of Norfolk.

 Garvestone is located 3.8 mi south-east of Dereham and 7 mi north-west of Wymondham, on the upper reaches of the River Yare.

 History

 Garveston's name is of Anglo-Saxon and Viking origin, and derives from an amalgamation of the Old English and Old Norse for ‘Geirulfr's settlement or farmstead’.

 In the Domesday Book of 1086, Garveston is listed as a settlement of 27 households in the hundred of Mitford.
 In 1086, the village was part of the East Anglian estates of Henry de Ferrers.

 Parts of RAF Shipdham stray into Garvestone.
 The airfield was used by the American Eighth and Twelfth Air Forces during the Second World War.

 On 1 April 1935 the parishes of Reymerston and Thuxton were merged with Garveston, on 4 August 1999 the merged parish was renamed "Garvestone, Reymerston & Thuxton".
+In 1931 the parish of Garveston (prior to the merge) had a population of 265.